Loading...

 Mindful of clinical, regulatory and compliance realities

 Washington has no shortage of people willing to give advice.
-What it lacks — especially for medical practices owners — is practice marketing tied to measurable outcomes.
+What it lacks — especially for medical practice owners — is practice marketing tied to measurable outcomes.
 Whether you are based in NoMa (North of Massachusetts Avenue) or elsewhere in the Washington metro, the constraint is usually the same: too many priorities, not enough focus, and no one owning the execution cadence week to week.

 Washington DC is the most government-adjacent business market in the world.
 Federal procurement exceeds $100B annually across the metro, and the K Street corridor — stretching from Farragut Square through Capitol Hill — hosts the densest concentration of law firms, lobbying shops, and government-relations consultancies in the country.
 NoMa and the Capitol Riverfront have become the city's tech and startup corridor, anchored by Amazon's HQ2 in nearby National Landing and a growing cybersecurity cluster fed by NSA, CIA, and Pentagon proximity.
 The metro also hosts more international organisations, embassies, and think tanks than any US city, creating unique B2G and B2B demand for firms selling into policy, defence, and development markets.
 DC buyers are among the most consulting-literate in the country — they have worked with Deloitte Federal, Booz Allen, and boutique govcon shops, and they will immediately dismiss advisors who do not understand FAR compliance, SBIR/STTR pathways, or the difference between selling to a federal agency and selling to a prime contractor.